Navprayas-A-group-of-Innovative-thought/Assignment/README.md

 # Assingment

-This repo is consist of your works which is completed as assingments .
+This repo consists of your works which is completed as Assingments .
 The team will review your code and guide accordingly .

-If you new to github and does not know how to setup git on your local machine follow these guidance .
+If you are new to Github and does not know how to setup Git on your local machine,follow these steps :

 ## Resources

-- Set up git
+- Setting up git
   - on windows [here](https://www.youtube.com/watch?v=2j7fD92g-gE)
   - on linux [here](https://www.youtube.com/watch?v=ZMgLZUYd8Cw)
 - Cloning repo
   - [here](https://www.youtube.com/watch?v=bKuE-afbRLU)
 - Branching
   - [here](https://www.youtube.com/watch?v=EyucZ2L0Tkg)
-  - **Note** :- For now learn atleast how to create branch there is no need of forking and creating PR .
-Since member have been given write access so you can directly push your code
+  - **Note** :- For now learn atleast how to create branch, there is no need of forking and creating PR .
+Since member have been given write access so you can directly push your code.

-**Disclaimer:** I have not watched all the videos mention here but it is enough to get you started . still if you face any issue you can contact me.
+**Disclaimer:** I have not watched all the videos mentioned here but it is enough to get you started .
+If you face any issue, you can contact me.

 ## Contribution guide